AlexBailey/JezBot/README.md

 # JezBot
-A Tinder that mimics Jeremy from Peep Show - it will like everyone in set radius and send them quotes from the messages.py file.
+A Tinder bot that mimics Jeremy from Peep Show - it will like everyone in set radius and send them quotes from the messages.py file.
+Super serious project.